-What do I need to know about Public Bank Home Equity Financing-i?
+What is Public Bank Home Equity Financing-i about?

-What is the difference between semi-flexi and full-flexi Equity Financing?
+What is the difference between semi-flexi and full-flexi?

 If you have a fixed income and you don't like paying bank fees, or are certain that whatever money you bank in extra you will not bother to touch it again, then the semi-flexible option may be your best option.

 On the other hand, if you have an irregular income, because you rely on commission as a portion of your salary, or because you are self-employed you may prefer a fully flexible home loan.
 Bank in money when times are good to create a buffer for yourself, withdraw slowly in times of need.

 Yes.
 Fire Insurance is compulsory and the premium is charged annually.
 MRTT is an optional insurance plan you can apply to cover for the remaining balance of your home financing facility in the event of death and total permanent disablement.

 What kind of documents do I need to apply for this home loan?

 - A copy of SPA / Booking Receipts / Letter or Offer from Developer

 - Latest 3 to 6 consecutive months salary slips or vouchers or